 The flight is routine, it is night over the ocean and we are cruising at Flight Level 330, thirty three thousand feet above mean sea level .
-We are in contact with ‘Gander Oceanic’, and after crossing the mid-point over the ocean, past 45 degrees west longitude, the fire warning light comes on, along with loud ringing of the bell in the cockpit.
+We are in contact with ‘Gander Oceanic’, and after crossing the mid-point over the ocean, past 45 degrees west longitude, the fire warning light comes on along with loud ringing of the bell in the cockpit.
 It is quickly identified as a fire warning in the aft cargo bay in the belly of the aircraft and the bell silenced in a reflex action by me by pushing a button.
-The Flight Engineer checks his panel and the smoke detectors for any sign of visible information, while the captain in coordination with him goes through the appropriate checklist and the necessary fire extinguishers, two bottles are discharged.
-Only the fire warning bell has been silenced earlier by my action, but the warning light still stares at us from the glare shield panel and on the flight engineer’s panel, meaning the fire is not out.
+The Flight Engineer checks his panel and the smoke detectors for any sign of visible information, while the captain in coordination with him goes through the appropriate checklist and the necessary fire extinguishers; two bottles are discharged.
+Only the fire warning bell has been silenced earlier by my action, and the warning light still stares at us from the glare shield panel and on the flight engineer’s panel meaning the fire is not out.

 We have taken whatever action we could in the air and regulations and common sense dictate an immediate landing as soon as possible.
 But we are over the ocean, and I contact Gander Oceanic on the HF Radio, who luckily advises us to contact Halifax Radar on VHF as we are in line of sight radio range now.

 I quickly advise Halifax Radar of our predicament, and we are immediately cleared to a lower level for descent into Halifax Airport.
 Halifax Radar bothered us only once to ask if the warning light was still on along with a request for total souls on board and continued giving us the necessary radar heading vectors* (speed and direction*) and descent altitudes for approach to the Instrument Landing Runway there.